tedneward/Azgaarnoth/Conditions/Poisoned.md

 ***Legendary.*** Legendary poisons can only be found in the most deadly and extreme locales, and only with a legendary amount of luck on one's side.
 Crafting them is nearly impossible, but legends speak of once-in-a-generation alchemists who were able to manage such feats.

 ---

+### Arsenic
+*(various; common)*

+An arsenic-poisoned creature has disadvantage on attack rolls and ability checks, and must make a DC 10 Constitution saving throw each 24 hours it is poisoned.
+On a failed save, it takes 6 (1d12) poison damage and remains poisoned.
+On a successful save, the creature takes half damage and isn't poisoned.

 ### Assassin's Blood
 *(Ingested; common)*